danbev/learning-ai/notes/llm.md

 #### Mirostat
-This is introduced in the paper: https://openreview.net/pdf?id=W1G1JZEIy5_ and is also related sampling of generated tokens, so in the same "category" as top_p and top_k I think.
+This is introduced in the paper: https://openreview.net/pdf?id=W1G1JZEIy5_ and is also related to sampling of generated tokens, so in the same "category" as top_p and top_k I think.
 It is about controlling perplexity, which is a measure of how well a language model predicts a sample of text (lower is better).